 Sending data to Devo

 A typical deployment environment may have hundreds of distributed event sources including business applications, IT network infrastructure resources, and individual PCs and workstations.
-Considering this, plus the customized nature of internal networks, security policies, the use of proxies - it's not difficult to appreciate the potential for complexity.
+Along with the customized nature of internal networks, security policies, and the use of proxies, it's not difficult to appreciate the potential for complexity.

-So, we'll start off simply - with the two golden rules for sending data correctly to Devo:
+Let's start with the two golden rules for sending data correctly to Devo:

 - Events must always be sent to the Devo Cloud over a secure channel.

-- Events must arrive to the Devo Cloud with an associated tag recognized by Devo.
+- Events must arrive at the Devo Cloud with an associated tag recognized by Devo.

-If an event source is not capable of tagging its events or if it cannot establish a secure outbound channel, then you will likely have to send its events to the Devo Cloud via a Devo In-House Relay.
+If an event source is not capable of tagging its events or if it cannot establish a secure outbound channel, then you will likely have to send its events to the Devo Cloud via the Devo Relay.

 However, in cases where the source is capable of tagging events and sending them securely, you can send them directly to the Devo Cloud.

-The Devo Relay sits within your secure network environment – this is why it's often referred to as the "in-house" relay.
+Devo Relay is a software piece that sits within your secure network environment—this is why it's often referred to as the "in-house" relay.
 It can receive events from numerous and varied sources, then forward the events over a secure channel to the Devo Cloud.
-Rules that you define on the Relay are designed to recognize inbound events, filter out unwanted events, apply the correct Devo tag, then forward the events securely to Devo Cloud.
+Rules that you define on the Relay are designed to recognize inbound events; filter out unwanted events; apply the correct Devo tag; then forward the events securely to your Devo Cloud.

 Every data source is unique and so are the procedures for setting them up to send events to the Devo endpoint, whether that's the Devo Relay or the Devo Cloud.
 For the purposes of providing configuration instructions, we can divide the event sources into several groups: